klaxalk/light/README.md

 Introduction
 ------------

-[Light][] is a program to control backlight controllers under GNU/Linux:
+[Light][] is a program to control backlights and other lights under GNU/Linux:

-* Works, in particular when other software, e.g. xbacklight, does not
+* Works where other software has proven unreliable (xbacklight etc.)
-* Does not rely on X
+* Works even in a fully CLI-environment, i.e. it does not rely on X
-* Automatically detects the best controller
+* Provides functionality to automatically control backlights with the highest precision available
-* Possibility to set a minimum brightness value
+* Extra features, like setting a minimum brightness value for controllers, or saving/restoring the value for poweroffs/boots.

-Let's get started with a few examples!
 See the following sections for the detailed descriptions of all available commands, options and how to access different controllers.

-Light is available in many GNU/Linux distributions already, and it also has a fork called [brillo][] by [Cameron Nemo](@CameronNemo).
+Light is available in many GNU/Linux distributions already.

 Examples
 --------

-Get the current brightness in percent
+Get the current backlight brightness in percent

     light -G